holepunchto/hyperswarm-dht-relay/README.md

 #### `Data` (`10`)

-1.  `fixed32` The public key of the remote peer
+1.  `fixed32` The public key of the connection
 2.  `buffer` The data sent

 ## License